Latice

 Latice (foaled 9 March 2001) was an Irish-bred Thoroughbred racehorse and broodmare.
-As a two-year-old in 2003 she showed great promise by winning her first race and then taking the Group 3 Prix de Condé against male opposition.
-In the following spring she won the Prix Vanteaux before recording her biggest victory in the Prix de Diane but was unplaced in three subsequent starts that year.
-In 2005 she was campaigned in North America where she won the Waya Stakes and running second in the E. P. Taylor Stakes.
+As a two-year-old in 2003, she showed great promise by winning her first race and then taking the Group 3 Prix de Condé against male opposition.
+In the following spring, she won the Prix Vanteaux before recording her biggest victory in the Prix de Diane but was unplaced in three subsequent starts that year.
+In 2005, she was campaigned in North America where she won the Waya Stakes and running second in the E. P. Taylor Stakes.
 She won one minor race in 2006 before being retired from racing at the end of the year.
-As a broodmare she had some success as a dam of winners.
+As a broodmare, she had some success as a dam of winners.

 Background

 Latice is a chestnut mare with white blaze bred in Ireland by Petra Bloodstock.
 As a yearling in August 2002 she was offered for sale at Deauville but failed to reach her reserve price.
-She was subsequently acquired by Enrico Camici and sent into training with Jean-Marie Béguigné at Chantilly in France.
+She was subsequently acquired by Enrico Ciampi and sent into training with Jean-Marie Béguigné at Chantilly in France.

 As a daughter of the Hungerford Stakes winner Inchinor, Latice was a product of the Byerley Turk sire line, unlike more than 95% of modern thoroughbreds, who descend directly from the Darley Arabian.
 Inchinor, who died in 2003, sired over five hundred other winners including Notnowcato, Summoner and Cape of Good Hope.
 Latice's dam Laramie showed no racing ability in a brief track career, finishing unplaced in both of her starts, but did much better as a broodmare, producing Lawman and the Prix du Palais Royal winner Satri.
 She was descended from Picture Play who won the 1000 Guineas in 1944 and was the female-line ancestor of numerous major winners.